fkaduk/kobodeck/README.md

 To install or upgrade

+1. obtain the latest `KoboRoot.tgz`:
+   - download it from the releases page, or
-1. obtain the latest `KoboRoot.tgz` either by downloading the binary or by building from source via `make tarball`
+   - build from source via `make tarball`
 1. save the file in the `.kobo` directory of your e-reader
 1. copy and edit the configuration file [`kobodeck.toml`](kobodeck.toml)
 1. store it as `.adds/kobodeck/kobodeck.toml` on your Kobo device